reactjs/react-router-tutorial/lessons/10-clean-urls/README.md

 ```

 We also need to change our relative paths to absolute paths in
-`index.html` since the urls will be at deep paths and the app, if it
+`index.html` since the URLs will be at deep paths and the app, if it
 starts at a deep path, won't be able to find the files.

 ```html